aptos-foundation/AIPs/aips/aip-75.md

 ## Summary

-This AIP is an extension of [AIP-61: Keyless Accounts](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md), which allow users to have a wallet that is tied to an OpenID account, and to sign transactions for the blockchain via their OIDC provider, instead of via a secret key.
+This AIP is an extension of [AIP-61: Keyless Accounts](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md), which allow users to have an Aptos account that is tied to an OpenID account, and to sign transactions for the blockchain via their OIDC provider, instead of via a secret key.
 As summarized in AIP-61, _“your blockchain account = your OIDC account”_.

 However, OpenID Connect authenticates users based on personally-identifying information (e.g., an email address or a Twitter handle).
 In this sense, are two privacy goals:

-- The OpenID provider must **not** learn which wallet addresses are linked to which OpenID users.
+- The OpenID provider must **not** learn which account addresses are linked to which OpenID users.
-- The validators (and other outside observers) also must **not** learn the link between wallet addresses and OpenID users.
+- The validators (and other outside observers) also must **not** learn the link between account addresses and OpenID users.

 To achieve privacy, a **zero-knowledge proof (ZKP)** is given by users to validators to authenticate transactions.
 Generating such a proof must be done each time a user logs in, and then each time the user's ephemeral public key expires[^spec], and is computationally intensive.
 To allow for users to log in quickly and on low-powered hardware, the proof computation must be offloaded to a **prover service**.